 Tell me about your work with eLawyer Malaysia and how you help both law firms and lawyers in the Malaysian market?

 I am the founder of www.eLawyer.com.my and am the recruitment director with eLawyer Recruitment.
-I see myself playing 2 roles: First, I act as legal recruiter to employers (mostly law firms and corporations) where I help employers source legal talent that match the requirements of the employers.
+I see myself playing 2 roles: First, I act as a legal recruiter to employers (mostly law firms and corporations).
+Where I help employers source legal talent that match the requirements of the employers.
 Employers may also advertise job openings on our website.
-Secondly, I also act as a legal career adviser to lawyers, where I help them to discover their strengths, advise them on career options and areas of practice that are more suitable to their personality and profile.
+Secondly, I also act as a legal career adviser to lawyers, where I help them to discover their strengths, and advise them on career options and areas of practice.
+That is more suitable to their personality and profile.
 I also work closely with lawyers to help strategise career paths to match their career goals.
 Recently, due to the talent competition in Malaysian market, I also advise law firms on employer branding exercises.
 I understand that many laypeople are not familiar with law firm areas of practice and lawyer specialisms.
 Therefore, through our website, we also connect potential clients with suitable law firms (this is done on pro bono basis).